Tonystli18/FAQ_page/README.md

 # About this project

 This project demonstrates how to use Vue and TailwindCSS in laravel framework.
 It is created after taking laracasts lesson [modern-css-for-backend-developers](https://laracasts.com/series/modern-css-for-backend-developers/episodes/7?autoplay=true).
-However, because that lesson was published in 2018, if you follow exactly the way in lesson video, it will not work.
-I'll describe below how I figured out the way to create that FAQ page.
+However, because that lesson was published in 2018, if you follow exactly the way in lesson video, it won't work.
+I'll describe below how I figured out to setup everything to implement that FAQ page.

+## Development environment/tools

 ## How to create the project framework?

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.
+### Step 1: Create laravel project structure
+run below command
+    > laravel new faq-page
+### Step 2:

 ## Which files I changed and what changed before implementing this FAQ feature?